 nz the number of points being inserted.

-ia the indices of the starting vertex of the edges being inserted.

-ja the indices of the end vertex of the edges being inserted.

-mask Mask entries in ja, they are inserted only when the corresponding mask entries are .true.
 Scope: local.
+Type: required.
+Intent: in.
+Specified as: an integer value. ia the indices of the starting vertex of the edges being inserted.
+Scope: local.
+Type: required.
+Intent: in.
+Specified as: an integer array of length nz. ja the indices of the end vertex of the edges being inserted.
+Scope: local.
+Type: required.
+Intent: in.
+Specified as: an integer array of length nz. mask Mask entries in ja, they are inserted only when the corresponding mask entries are .true.
+Scope: local.
 Type: optional.
 Intent: in.

-Specified as: a logical array of length nz, default .true..

-lidx User defined local indices for ja.
+Specified as: a logical array of length nz, default .true.. lidx User defined local indices for ja.
 Scope: local.
 Type: optional.
 Intent: in.

-desc_a the updated communication descriptor.
+Specified as: an integer array of length nz.
+On Return desc_a the updated communication descriptor.
+Scope:local.
+Type:required.
+Intent: inout.
+Specified as: a structured data of type psb_desc_type.

+info Error code.

+Scope: local

+Type: required

+Intent: out.

+An integer value; 0 means no error has been detected.

 ila the local indices of the starting vertex of the edges being inserted.
 Scope: local.
 Type: optional.
 Intent: out.
+Specified as: an integer array of length nz.

-jla the local indices of the end vertex of the edges being inserted.
+$\mathbf{jla}\$ the local indices of the end vertex of the edges being inserted.

 Scope: local.
 Type: optional.
 Intent: out.
+Specified as: an integer array of length nz.

-1. This routine may only be called if the descriptor is in the build state;

-- 2. This routine automatically ignores edges that do not insist on the current process, i.e. edges for which neither the starting nor the end vertex belong to the current process. - 3.
+- 1. This routine may only be called if the descriptor is in the build state; - 2.
+This routine automatically ignores edges that do not insist on the current process, i.e. edges for which neither the starting nor the end vertex belong to the current process. - 3.
 The second form of this routine will be useful when dealing with user-specified index mappings; see also 2.3.1.